rstacruz/oec-guide/docs/direct_hire_evaluation.md

 # Direct hire evaluation

-**To acquire an OEC, you need to first be evaluated by the Direct Hire department of the POEA offices in EDSA.** To be evaluated, you'll need to submit all the documents in their checklist.
+**To acquire an OEC, you need to first be evaluated by the Direct Hire department of the POEA offices in EDSA.** To be evaluated, you'll need to submit all the documents in their checklist (phase I), and attend seminars and medical exams (phase 2).

 ## Dependency graph